AFHauer/SolTran/README.md

 The combined model input and observation values are output in a table.

+---

+## Dissolved Oxygen

 *Note: All visualizations and tables can be downloaded.*

+### Reactive Parameters

+Refresh Page data when new data is loaded into the SolTran Application.
+This refresh will update all data inputs to the current data input.

+Input the k<sub>pp</sub> range and adjust the slider to enter the Primary Production Rate Constant. *This is an exploratory feature to future model data entry.*

+Input the Respiration Rate Constant (k<sub>ER<sub>).
+Average Respiration is calculate using the respiration rate constant, average depth, storage area, and area.

+*Average Respiration = (k<sub>ER</sub> x depth x 1000) x (A<sub>s</sub>/A) x 24000*

+*numeric values, 1000 & 24000, for unit conversion*

+### Photosynthetically Active Radiation (PAR)

+PAR is input on the Dissolved Oxygen data input, template available on the Model Parameters page.
+Adjust the PAR slider input to see PAR Statistics and Detail Visualization for datetime between input slider range.
+Red vertical lines on the overall PAR visualization will adjust to display datetime range.

+### Gross Primary Production (GPP)